offalynne/Input/docs/5.2/Configuration.md

 ## Gamepad Data

-`__input_config_gamepad_data()` holds macros that affect how Input loads and uses gamepad data.
+`__input_config_external_data()` holds macros that affect how Input loads and uses external gamepad data.
 This script never needs to be directly called in your code, but the script and the macros it contains must be present in a project for Input to work.

 ?> You should edit this script to customise Input for your own purposes.